can-lehmann/owlkettle/docs/internals.md

 With the exception of `read`, all hooks also have implicit access to a variable called `widget`, which is the `Widget` instance.

-Generally the `build` and `update` hook are likely to have the highest utility for you.
+Generally the `build`, `property` and `update` hooks are likely to have the highest utility for you.
 Consult their individual sections for more information.

 #### Build Hook
 The `build` hook runs once just before any values are assigned to the `WidgetState`.